-After you successfully set up the PingAuthorize Policy Editor, you must start the server and then configure PingAuthorize Server to use the Policy Editor as its policy decision point (PDP).
+After you set up the PingAuthorize Policy Editor, you must start the server from the CLI and then change the PingAuthorize Server configuration to use the Policy Editor as its policy decision point (PDP).

 To start the Policy Editor, run the following command.

-Then, sign on to the Policy Editor.
-For more information, see Signing on to the PingAuthorize Policy Editor and import a policy snapshot.
+Then, sign on to the Policy Editor and import a policy snapshot.
 You can find a set of default policies in the resource/policies/defaultPolicies.SNAPSHOT file.
+For more information, see Signing on to the PingAuthorize Policy Editor.

 To configure PingAuthorize Server to use the Policy Editor, use dsconfig or the administrative console to create a Policy External Server to represent the Policy Editor, then assign the Policy External Server to the Policy Decision Service and configure it to use external PDP mode.
 Also, set the Trust Framework Version to the current version, v2.
 Consider the following example.